 I’ve devised a track listing that would be better in another way.
 What you need to remember is that the black album was released during a time when vinyls were still the in-thing.
 As such, the album was released in double vinyl format due to the length of the songs.
 Therefore, I have a track listing where three sides are shorter than those on the official vinyl release (the first vinyl would have slightly better sound quality).
 Starting with side one – Don’t Tread on Me would be the opening song since it’s the cover track (i.e. given the album’s artwork and the snake pit theme of the tour).
 It’s faster than Enter Sandman and it would segue better into Sad But True.
 Of Wolf and Man would’ve been the ideal way to close side one since it reflects the combative nature of what could’ve been the title track.

-Side two – The Unforgiven would be track four like before but played better on CD with the unusual atmosphere of the previous track reflecting the progress that Metallica made in branching out their sonic landscapes.
+Side two – The Unforgiven would be track four like before but received better with the unusual atmosphere of the previous track reflecting the progress that Metallica made in branching out their sonic landscapes.
 Holier Than Thou would be better coming afterwards instead of before since it would be a way of telling their eighties-earned fanbase that they haven’t lost their thrashiness.
 Wherever I May Roam sounds better coming afterwards instead of following on the